BenjaminShinar/Books-Resources/Microsoft Azure Fundamentals/README.md

 The _Pricing Calculator_ is designed to give an estimate of how much it would cost to provision resources.

-The _TCO Calculator_ (total cost of ownership) is deigned to help compare the costs of running workloads on premises against running them on the cloud. the user enter his current configuration of hardware and an estimate of labor/IT costs and is presented with a coresponding cost estimate of how much it would cost to run the workload in azure.
+The _TCO Calculator_ (total cost of ownership) is deigned to help compare the costs of running workloads on premises against running them on the cloud. the user enter his current configuration of hardware and an estimate of labor/IT costs and is presented with a corresponding cost estimate of how much it would cost to run the workload in azure.

 #### Exercise - Estimate Workload Costs by Using The Pricing Calculator